Make the most of seasonal online sales

 In the last five years, according to the Office of National Statistics (ONS), internet sales have continued to rise steadily, however, the statistics do show a pattern forming.
 Sales are shown to reach their yearly peak in November whilst August shows the lowest amount of sales each year over this same five-year period.
 By looking carefully at these statistics, companies are able to plan ahead.

-Reports show that 2019 has been a tough year for British retail – both on the high street and online – due to many factors, one being the economic uncertainty of Brexit and a General Election.
+Reports show that 2019 was a tough year for British retail – both on the high street and online – due to many factors, one being the economic uncertainty of Brexit and a General Election.
 At the beginning of November 2019, the IMRG (the UK’s online retail association) predicted that online sales for the Black Friday period could show only a small growth of 2-3% – but with a possibility of no growth at all – and in December 2019 a growth forecast of 1-2%.
 The ONS suggested that retailers were bringing forward the sale of Christmas product lines to earlier in November than in previous

 Taking all of this into account, evidence suggests that although internet sales are on the rise to the detriment of the high street, that growth is slowing.
 It is therefore imperative for online retailers to take stock of their operation and create detailed plans for making the most of seasonal peaks.